bruceharrison1984/bcrypt-edge/README.md

 ## Description

-This is a re-implementation of Bcrypt specifically for web workers.
+This is a re-implementation of Bcrypt specifically for web workers, **in particular Cloudflare**.
 The following differences can be observed from the source library:

 - The package is now an ESM, so it can easily be bundled
 - All `async` methods have been removed.
 These don't work in a Web Worker environment, so they were removed.